 - CAPTA Requirements (Flowchart, pdf)

-- Plan of Safe Care for Mothers and Babies (Flyer for mothers, pdf)
+- Plan of Safe Care for Families (Flyer for families, pdf)

 - Vermont CAPTA Notification (Form for hospitals, pdf)